An Alternative Approach to Long-Term Rehab Programs

 Therapeutic Growth

-Women in this phase will continue their 12 Step Immersion programs and participate in biweekly individual therapy sessions, with additional psychiatrist appointments and group therapy sessions as recommended.
-Residents are also expected to participate in a minimum of five outside group meetings weekly.
-Monitoring and guidance become less intensive as the women grow more confident in their recovery.
+Women in this phase will continue their 12-Step Immersion programs and participate in biweekly individual therapy sessions, with additional psychiatrist appointments and group therapy sessions as recommended.
+Residents are also expected to participate in a minimum of five 12-step gatherings weekly.
+Monitoring and guidance will become less intensive as the women grow more confident in their recovery.

 Opportunities for Education